dzcpy/transliteration/README.md

 ### transliterate(str, options)

-Transliterate the string `str`.
-Characters which this module doesn't recognise will be converted to the character in the `unknown` parameter, defaults to `[?]`.
+Transliterate the string `str` from UTF-8 to pure ASCII.
+Characters which this module doesn't recognise will be defaulted to the placeholder from the `unknown` option, defaults to `[?]`.

 __Options:__
 ```javascript